manisaiprasad/Coding-Problems/README.md

 ### Currently most of the problems are sloved in Python

+## Sources

-These problems are taken from the varioues books and platfloms like cracking the coding interview book, algoexpert, leetcode and some real coding tests and interviews
+These problems are taken from the varioues books and platfloms like cracking the coding interview book, algoexpert, leetcode (not limited to this) and some real coding tests and interviews

+## Contributions
+This repository is open to any kind of contributions.
+Any kind of suggestions, enhancements are always welcome.